chinamike65/hugo-tuolesi/content/book3/book3en.md

 Continue to contemplate in this way until the entire sky is filled with Samantabhadra.

-Then visualize the wish-fulfilling treasures in the hands of each Samantabhadra Bodhisattva transforming into various offerings, making offerings to the Buddhas and Tathagatas, and at the same time reciting the offering Yun Dharani mantra:
+Then visualize the wish-fulfilling treasures in the hands of each Samantabhadra Bodhisattva transforming into various offerings, making offerings to the Buddhas and Tathagatas, and at the same time reciting the offering Offering Clouds Dharani:

-Om Namo Bhagavadi Bhazasa Rezamadani Datakada Arehadi three have three Buddah, Dah, Taomba, a thief, a thief, a thief, a thief, a thief, a thief.
-Ba thief Maha Bodi word Daba thief Maha Bodi sect master Wa Sanmeng Zamana Ba thief Sajawagerma Awa Rena Buhu Danapa thief Suha
+>
+>Namo Ratna Trayaya
+>
+>Om Namo Bhagawate
+>
+>Benza Sara Tramar Dhane
+>
+>Tatagataya Arhate
+>
+>Samyak Sambuddhaya
+>
+>Teyata: Om Benze Benze
+>
+>Maha Benze
+>
+>Maha Tedzo Benze
+>
+>Maha Vidya Benze
+>
+>Maha Bodhicitta Benze
+>
+>Maha Bodhi Mendopa
+>
+>Samtramana Benze
+>
+>Sarwa Karma Awarana
+>
+>Bishodhana Benze
+>
+>Soha!
+>

+---

+>
+>Homage to the Three Jewels.
+>
+>Homage to the Blessed One,
+>
+>the Vajra Decimator of Strife,
+>
+>the Tathagata, the Destroyer of the Enemy,
+>
+>the Consummately Perfect Buddha!
+>
+>So it goes: Om to the Vajra, to the Vajra,
+>
+>the Magnificent Vajra,
+>
+>the Magnificent Light Vajra,
+>
+>the Magnificent Awareness Vajra,
+>
+>the Magnificent Enlightened Attitude Vajra,
+>
+>the Magnificent Circle of Enlightenment,
+>
+>the Vajra that moves through every stage,
+>
+>the Tamer of all Karmas,
+>
+>the Vajra of Purity:
+>
+>Svaha!!
+>

+---

 After reciting this mantra three times, if you make offerings of a flower, the flower will appear as innumerable rains of flowers on the pure land of every Buddha and Bodhisattva; if you offer a cup of tea, a cup of tea will appear in front of every Buddha and Bodhisattva.

-This is the power to realize the power of Samantabhadra cloud offering.
+This is the power of the Samantabhadra cloud offering.

+##### (3) Confession

+>
-(3) The evil deeds that I have done in the past are all born from the beginningless greed, hatred, and delusion, and from the body, speech, and mind.
-I now repent of everything.
+>The evil deeds I have committed in the past
+>
+>With my body, voice, and mind
+>
+>Were all caused by greed, anger, and delusion, without a beginning in time.
+>
+>I now repent of all of them.
+>

-Whether you are a Buddhist or a non-Buddhist, our body, speech, and mind have created a lot of karma from generation to generation due to greed, hatred, and delusion.
+Whether you are a Buddhist or a non-Buddhist, our body, speech, and mind have created a lot of karma from rebirth to rebirth due to greed, hatred, and delusion.

-The result of karma is suffering and falling into the evil realm.
+The result of karma is suffering and falling into the evil realms.
 Therefore, it is very important to eliminate karma through repentance.
-This is the factor of repentance.
+This is the branch of repentance.

 There are many kinds of karmic obstacles, among which the karma of breaking the precepts is particularly large.
-For example, if you break the precepts after taking the five vows, you will have a great sin.
+For example, if you break the precepts after taking the five vows, you will have commmitted a great sin.

 Therefore, before we take the five vows, we must first consider whether we can keep the vows or not.
 If not, we can temporarily waive the five precepts, or we can take one or two vows first.

 There are also people who break the Bodhisattva vows after taking the bodhisattva precepts.
-They will also have serious sins.
+They will also have serious karma.
 These karmic obstacles need to be repented to eliminate.

-Then, how to repent is to repent in front of Buddhas and Bodhisattvas according to the four powers.
+So, how do we repent?
+We confess in front of Buddhas and Bodhisattvas according to the four powers.

 153

-When we sincerely take refuge in the guru, the Three Jewels are the power of reliance; reciting the mantras of Buddhas and Bodhisattvas, the four refuges, the hundred-syllable mantra, and the thirty-five Buddhas’ confession texts are the antidotes; the regret for karma is the power of abandonment; To do, with such determination, is to be free from evil.
+We sincerely take refuge in the guru, the Three Jewels are the power of reliance; reciting the mantras of Buddhas and Bodhisattvas, the four refuges, the Hundred-syllable mantra, and the Thirty-five Buddhas of Confession texts are the antidotes; the attitude that regrets the deeds committed is the power of abandonment; After making a vow not to do it again, to have such a determination is the power of renunciation.

 With these four powers, one can repent and eliminate karma.

+##### (4) Rejoice

+>
-(4) All sentient beings in the ten directions, with and without learning of the two vehicles, all Tathagatas and Bodhisattvas, all of their merits and virtues are joyous.
+>Over the merits of all sentient beings in the ten directions,
+>
+>Ones who are still learning from the Two Vehicles, others who have nothing more to learn,
+>
+>And all Tathāgatas and Bodhisattvas,
+>
+>I express my sympathetic joy.
+>

-The fourth branch is the rejoicing branch, which is the merit of rejoicing.
+The fourth branch is the  branch of rejoicing, which brings the merit of rejoicing.

-Rejoice in the merits of the Buddhas and Tathagatas, the merits of Bodhisattvas, and the merits of Arhats; also rejoice in the merits of those who have learned and those who have not learned.
+Rejoice in the merits of the Buddhas and Tathagatas, the merits of Bodhisattvas, and the merits of Arhats; also rejoice in the merits of those who have learned and those who have nothing more to learn.

 What is learning?
-Among the five paths and ten places of cultivation, practitioners who are in the path of accumulation, path of practice, path of seeing, and path of cultivation are called learning, and those who are liberated are without learning.
+Among the five paths and ten levels (bhumis) of cultivation, practitioners who are on the path of accumulation, the path of joining, the path of seeing, and the path of meditation are called learning, and those who are liberated are beyond learning.

+In the Mahayana, the five paths describe the entire spiritual journey, from its very beginnings with the taking of the bodhisattva vow and the generation of relative bodhichitta, up until its culmination at the stage of complete enlightenment.

+Along the first four of the five paths, the thirty-seven factors of enlightenment are undertaken and perfected, and present thereafter as qualities of enlightenment.

 Also rejoice in the merits of ordinary people and lay people.